fedora-infra/fedocal/doc/usage.rst

 Users
 -----

-Fedocal has basically two levels for the users
+Fedocal has basically two levels for the users:

  - administrators
  - users

 Administrators
 ~~~~~~~~~~~~~~

 Administrators are people with an account on the
 `Fedora account system (FAS) <https://admin.fedoraproject.org/accounts/>`_ and
 belong the administrator group as set in the :doc:`configuration`.